Danieleg82/AzureS2SVPN-Overview/README.md

 In case of failure, the “surviving” instance will start leveraging the Public IP of the “dead” instance to build IPSEC.
 The IPSEC will come up.

-During planned maintenance events, the _Security Associations Migration_ takes place.
+During planned maintenance events, IPSEC Security Associations failover smoothly.
 During unplanned events the rebuild of IPSEC tunnel may take up to some minutes.

 **Pros**